willawill/fave_up/README.md

 ### UI components
 1. Add Favorite Button.
-2. Delete favorite button.
+2. Delete favorite Button.
-3. Favorite in the nav bar with a number e.g. Favorites (5).
+3. Favorite in the nav bar with a number e.g. My Favorites (5).
-4. My Favorites in the nav bar.
+4. Toggle between Search Result vs Favorites

 Improvement:
 1. Use tools like knex.js to be flexible with database
-2. Add end to end test
+2. Abstract backend with data layer and server layer rather than calling queries directly.
-3. Add flow
+3. Add flow.